alphagov/licence-finder/README.md

     bundle exec rake search:index

-Migrating your Licence data to use legal_ref_id instead of correlation_id
+Migrating your Licence data to use gds_id instead of correlation_id (This happens automatically on importing licences)

     bundle exec rake licence_migrate